AbdoulBaguiM/Voyage/README.md

 ## Installation

-First pull the project by running the following commands.
+First pull the project by running the following command.

     git clone https://github.com/AbdoulBaguiM/Voyage.git

 ## Run the app
-After pulling the project, run the following commands in the root of the project (where **docker-compose.yml** exists):
+After pulling the project, run the following command in the root of the project (where **docker-compose.yml** exists):

     docker-compose up -d